Are you ready? We are... Meet the Ready Pack: It's everything you need!

 Meals and Lodging

 Guests are responsible for all of their meals and lodging.
-Take note, however, our Alpine Ready Pack comes complete with food for the day (a $15 value).
-Other meal options from freeze-dried meals to restaurant recommendations are available.
-Same with lodgings, there are many in the area, B&Bs, hotels/motels, campgrounds, and more.
+Take note, however, our Alpine Ready Pack may come complete with food for the day (a $15 value).
+Other meal options from freeze-dried meals to restaurant recommendations.
+For lodgings, there are many in the area, B&Bs, Joe Dodge Lodge, hotels/motels, campgrounds, and more.
 Even some free sites on USFS land.

 Gratuities